The best classical recordings of the ’50s and ’60s, like the wonderful Mercury you see pictured, were compromised in every imaginable way.

 That’s what happens when a good record meets a good turntable.

 We live for records like these.
 It’s the reason we all get up in the morning and come to work, to find and play good records.
 It’s what this site is all about — offering the audiophile music lover recordings that provide real musical satisfaction.
-It’s hard work — so hard nobody else seems to want to do it — but the payoff makes it all worthwhile.
+It’s hard work — so hard that nobody else seems to want to do it — but the payoff makes it all worthwhile.
 To us anyway.
 Hope you feel the same.

 The One Out of Ten Rule